 - During building evacuations, assist the handicapped in exiting the building.
 Remember that elevators are reserved for handicapped persons during evacuations.
 Remain calm and do not panic.

 - Following emergency evacuations, your designated place of shelter is the primary assembly point, or alternate assembly point if the emergency is impacting your primary location.
-Proceed to your assembly point once instructed to do so by your Building Coordinator, RA, faculty member or supervisor.
+Proceed to your assembly point once instructed to do so by your Building Coordinator, CA, faculty member or supervisor.
 Keep streets, fire lanes, hydrants and walkways clear for emergency vehicles and crews.

 - A Command Post may be set up near the emergency site.
 Keep clear of the Command Post unless you have official business.

 IMPORTANT—DO NOT RETURN TO AN EVACUATED BUILDING until and unless told to do so by College officials.
 And remember—during an actual emergency resulting in a building evacuation, HEADCOUNTS are to be performed at the assembly point(s), not the initial gathering point.
 Stay there until an accurate HEADCOUNT has been taken.